YvoGao/Label-guided-Text-Classification/README.md

-# Prompt-classification
+# Boosting Meta-Learning for Few-Shot Text Classification via Label-guided Distance Scaling

-The code will be released soon.
+The code will be found in master branch....